Strategyproofness-Exposing Descriptions of Matching Mechanisms

 \section{Abstract}

-A \emph{menu description} defines a mechanism to player $i$ in two steps.
-Step (1) uses the reports of other players to describe $i$'s \emph{menu}: the set of $i$'s potential outcomes.
+A \emph{menu description} exposes strategyproofness by presenting a mechanism to player $i$ in two steps.
+Step~(1) uses others' reports to describe $i$'s \emph{menu} of potential outcomes.
 Step~(2) uses $i$'s report to select $i$'s favorite outcome from her menu.
-Can menu descriptions better expose strategyproofness, without sacrificing simplicity?
-We propose a new, simple menu description of Deferred Acceptance.
-We prove that---in contrast with other common matching mechanisms---this menu description must differ substantially from the corresponding traditional description.
-We demonstrate, with a lab experiment on two simple mechanisms, the promise and challenges of menu descriptions.
+We provide novel menu descriptions of the Deferred Acceptance (DA) and Top Trading Cycles (TTC) matching mechanisms.
+For TTC, our description additionally yields a proof of the strategyproofness of TTC's traditional description, in a way that we prove is impossible for DA.